dhoer/chef-memcached_session_manager/README.md

 #### Actions

-- `install` - Adds or updates configuration for the memcached-session-manager from <Context> element in `context.xml` file.
+- `install` - Adds or updates the <Context> element in `context.xml` so that it contains the Manager configuration for the memcached-session-manager.
-- `remove` - Removes Manager configuration for the memcached-session-manager from <Context> element in `context.xml` file.
+- `remove` - Removes the <Context> element in `context.xml` so that it contains the Manager configuration for the memcached-session-manager.

 #### Attributes
 Documentation below has been trimmed down from the original.
 Please read the complete documentation